White Savage

 White Savage is a 1943 American Technicolor South Seas adventure film directed by Arthur Lubin and starring Maria Montez, Jon Hall and Sabu.
 The film was re-released by Realart in 1948 on a double-feature with the same three stars in Cobra Woman (1944) and again in 1953, under the title White Savage Woman.
 It was choreographed by Lester Horton.

 Plot

-Montez is the ruler of the tropical Temple Island.
-Thomas Gomez plays the villain, who schemes to marry her and get hold of the gold bars lining the submerged floor of the island's temple (about which the innocent islanders remain blissfully unconcerned).
-Jon Hall plays a heroic shark hunter who wins the day and the heart of the princess.
+Princess Tahia is the ruler of the tropical Temple Island.
+Sam Miller schemes to marry her and get hold of the gold bars lining the submerged floor of the island's temple (about which the innocent islanders remain blissfully unconcerned).
+Heroic shark hunter Kaloe wins the day and the heart of Tahia.